 Been make bags from recycled leather and recycled polyester in London.
 Their designs are such so as to reduce the amount of waste generated.
 Their packaging is completely recycled and recyclable.
 All of their packaging and logistics are done by the Camden Society, a social enterprise that trains and employs Londoners with learning disabilities.

-The Level Collection hand-make backpacks from weather proof Scottish waxed cotton, which they claim doesn’t crack or transfers onto your clothing or other surfaces.
-The leather detailing they use is hand-cut British vegetable tan leather and their stainless steel buckles are laser cut and polished in their hometown, Sheffield UK.
+The Level Collection uses natural, organic and recycled ingredients to create functional products in the UK that are designed to be enjoyed for many years.
+They hand-make backpacks from weather proof Scottish waxed cotton, which they claim doesn’t crack or transfers onto your clothing or other surfaces.
+The leather detailing they use is vegetable tanned leather hand-cut in Britain, their strap and lumber padding is wool carpet fibres repurposed in Britain British and their stainless steel buckles are laser cut and polished in their hometown, Sheffield UK.
+They’ll repair any materials or manufacturing faults free of charge within 3 years of your purchase date of one of their bags and offer a liftetime repair service and warranty on their goods.

 Ms Bag in Belgium makes bags from 100% rescued waste material salmon leather with some black Italian veg-tan leather as details.
 Ms. Bay produces in Kolkata, India in factories that are SA8000 standard certified, which means that they qualify for fair trade standards regarding child labour, health and safety, discrimination and remuneration.